leqiao/ADSCF/README.md

 │       ├── mod_solvent.f90
 │       └── mod_triblock.f90
 ```
-## exmaples with adaptive schemes:
+## Exmaples with adaptive schemes:
 Film_CK_AD: Block copolymer confined in a thin film solved by Crank–Nicolson method using adaptive spatial discretization.
 The examples are given in 1D and 3D.

 Brush_CK_AD: homopolymer brush solved by Crank–Nicolson method using adaptive spatial and contour discretization.

 ## Making and running job